Doubly Linked List: C++, Python (Code Example)

 tail = head

-while tail not equal to NULL:
+while tail is not NULL:

 print tail.value